hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/178_the_mahabharata.md

 So in those old days, they used to fight with magic arrows.
 One man would be able to fight millions of others.
-They had their military arrangements and tactics: there were the foot soldiers, termed the Pâda;
+They had their military arrangements and tactics: there were the foot soldiers, termed the Pāda;
 then the cavalry, Turaga; and two other divisions which the moderns have lost and given up — there was the elephant corps — hundreds and hundreds of elephants, with men on their backs, formed into regiments and